Program Contact: Julia Fullick-Jagiela 203-582-5034

 The degree program is fully aligned with the HR curriculum recognized by the Society for Human Resource Management (SHRM) and prepares students for positions such as HR generalist, as well as roles in training and development, staffing and recruitment, HR information systems (HRIS), diversity, equity and inclusion, compensation and benefits.
 The program integrates core business knowledge with major field coursework and emphasizes professional development, negotiation skills, analytical skills, communication skills, leadership development and legal understanding.

-BS in Human Resource Management Curriculum
+The BS in Human Resource Management requires 122 credits for degree completion.

-Complete the Business Core Curriculum43
+Complete the Business Core Curriculum28

 Human Resource Management Core (24 credits)